24/7 Free consultation

 Back and Neck Injury

-Repeated heavy lifting or awkward body movements in a kitchen leads to permanent back or neck injuries.
+Repeated heavy lifting or awkward body movements in a kitchen lead to permanent back or neck injuries.
 These types of injuries may require physical therapy or surgery, which are very expensive.

 Cuts and Lacerations

-Sharp kitchen tools and machinery are a constant danger for restaurant workers.
-Even with the proper safety precautions, cuts and lacerations can happen.
+Sharp kitchen tools and machinery are a constant danger to restaurant workers.
+Even with proper safety precautions, cuts and lacerations can still occur.
 They often require stitches or even surgery.

 Carpal Tunnel Syndrome